shuwan-history/shuwan-history.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 [Shu Wan](https://arts-sciences.buffalo.edu/history/graduate/GraduateHistoryAssociation/GradStudentProfiles/ShuWan.html) is currently matriculated as a doctoral student in history at the University at Buffalo.
-As a digital and disability historian, he serves in the editorial team of Digital Humanities Quarterly and Nursing Clio.
+As a digital and disability historian, he currently serves on the editorial teams of Digital Humanities Quarterly and Nursing Clio, JOunral of International Students, and H- History-and-Theory.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->